 ‘Conversations between people who were not always so familiar with one another, suddenly became a lot more personal’, says Dima.
 A group of Moroccan-Dutch women was initially sceptical about the project.
 Later they enthusiastically took part in the workshop, but not all of them wanted to touch "The Finger Rub Rug".
 ‘These are your boyfriend’s fingers, they are yours, I don’t want to interfere.’

 This rejection is just one example of the fascinating power of "The Finger Rub Rug": in not wanting to touch the lady takes the artwork seriously.
 Even for someone who was at first sceptical, there appears to be something of personality – of humanity – in the silicone fingers.
 Something of the magical, personal power of touch has been transferred into the lifeless material.
 And it is for all of us who enter "The Finger Rub Rug" to find out individually what touching means to us.

-‘The Finger Rub Rug’ was made by Laura A Dima in ISO, a collaborative working arena on Isolatorweg 17 in Amsterdam.
-For the construction of the dedicated space ‘The Finger Rub Rug’ is in, Dima collaborates with other creatives working in broedplaats ISO.
-The exhibition, initially planned in April, is rescheduled to July 3 until September 19, 2020.
-More information: www.isoamsterdam.nl
+‘The Finger Rub Rug’ was made by Laura A Dima in ISO Amsterdam, a collaborative working arena.
+For the construction of the dedicated space ‘The Finger Rub Rug’ is in, Dima collaborated with other creatives working in Broedplaats ISO.
+The exhibition initially planned in April, was rescheduled to July 3 until September 19, 2020.

 - Soundtrack by Martin Draax

 - Vibro-Tactile Component by Vibe Research Labs, TU Delft

 - Supported by AFK (Amsterdam Fonds voor de Kunst)